June 19, 2017

-The words CV (Curriculum Vitae) and resume are often used interchangeably, which is confusing for many.
+In 2017, the words CV (Curriculum Vitae) and resume are often used interchangeably, which is confusing for many.
 What are the similarities between a CV and resume?
 What makes them different?
 When should you use a CV or resume?
 These questions will be answered, and your confusion between the two will finally be lifted.

 What are the similarities between a CV and resume?

-What are the differences between a CV and resume?
+The differences between a CV and resume

 A CV is a comprehensive document that details accomplishments, awards, honors and publications with an academic focus.
 A CV usually begins with and emphasizes your education history.
 Its length is usually two or more pages and includes a complete list of awards and publications.
 Nothing is cut out for the sake of space.
 CVs are also considered a “living document” and are updated often.
 An example of a modern-day CV is your LinkedIn profile.
 Although it usually emphasizes your work experience over your academic experience, it is updated often and because there isn’t any concern for space, it includes a full list of your experiences.